Kidangoor, Kottayam: Geography

 The Meenachil River flows through the heart of Kidangoor Village.
 The village is mentioned in many old manuscripts and is believed to have been existed in at least the 4th century.

 Education

 The village was once a centre for education for the nearby villages as it had one lower primary school and two high schools 75 years ago.
 The first library in this village was established in 1927 by socialist Irittukuziyil Paramupilla who built NSS high school.
 The literacy rate is very high as this small village has three secondary schools and three lower primary schools in the vicinity.
 There is also an engineering college called College of Engineering Kidangoor (CEK) under CAPE following KTU syllabus.

 Religion

-There is also the famous Kidangoor Subramanya Temple, believed to be more than 2000 years old are also located in Kidangoor and also the Pirayar Sivakulangara Temple and Knanaya Catholic church (St Mary's Church), a Catholic church.
-St. Sebastian's Church Mangalaram (Pala Diocese).
+[Kidangoor Subramanya Temple], believed to be more than 2000 years old, is located in Kidangoor as well as the Pirayar Sivakulangara Temple, St. Sebastian's Church Mangalaram (Pala Diocese) and St Mary's Knanaya Catholic Church.